lancs-gridpp/cephfs-srr/README.md

  * Download the source.
 Either clone https://github.com/lancs-gridpp/cephfs-srr.git or download and extract the *.tar.gz* file from the */dist* directory.
  * In the root directory of the source, run the following command as the user that will run the storage_summary script.
-   This will install the cephfs-srr python package and place the ``storage_summary`` script in the system PATH.
+   This will install the cephfs-srr python package and place the executable *storage_summary* script in the system PATH.

  ```
  $ pip3 install .